 Peter Jones works on the history of medieval and early modern science and medicine, including research on medical books and the circulation of medical information.

 Robin Osborne is a professor of Ancient History, and works on aspects of Greek history to which material evidence is relevant.
+His research is known for its use of the evidence of art and material culture to address historical questions.

 Michael Sonenscher (Director of Studies) teaches European history in the eighteenth and nineteenth centuries and the history of political thought.
 He has an interest in French political thought in the eighteenth century, the history of the French Revolution, and the history of modern political ideologies.